 Extensive vaccination Prevention Poliomyelitis is an acute infection caused by a poliovirus (an enterovirus).
 Manifestations include a nonspecific minor illness (abortive poliomyelitis), sometimes aseptic meningitis without... read more has almost eradicated the disease worldwide.
-However, cases still occur in regions with incomplete immunization, such as sub-Saharan Africa and southern Asia.
-In 2020, there were 140 reported cases of wild-type poliovirus type 1 (Afghanistan, 56 cases; Pakistan, 84 cases) and almost 1000 cases of circulating vaccine-derived poliovirus, the majority of which were in Afghanistan, Pakistan, Chad, and the Democratic Republic of the Congo.
+In 2022, wild-type poliovirus type 1 was circulating in only 2 countries (Afghanistan, 2 paralytic cases; Pakistan, 20 cases).
+In contrast, vaccine-derived poliovirus outbreaks were reported in an additional 31 countries, including the United States, the United Kingdom, Israel, Malawi, Chad, the Democratic Republic of the Congo, and Yemen.
 (See also the Polio Eradication Initiative.)

 The virus enters via the fecal-oral or respiratory route, then multiplies in oropharyngeal and lower gastrointestinal tract mucosa.
 The virus is secreted into saliva and feces, from which it can be transmitted to others.
 The virus then enters the cervical and mesenteric lymph nodes.
 A primary (minor) viremia follows with spread of virus to the reticuloendothelial system.
 Infection may be contained at this point, or the virus may further multiply and cause several days of secondary viremia, culminating in the development of symptoms and antibodies.